outsidedav/swift/analytics/mobile_analytics.md

  - **Implement in minutes** - Create a service instance in {{site.data.keyword.cloud_notm}}, add the SDK to your project, paste two lines of code into your application and you are ready to collect dozens of pre-defined metrics.

- - **Collect data you want** - Instrument apps with custom events, discover how users are interacting with your app, track purchases, and monitor app activity.
+ - **Collect data that you want** - Instrument apps with custom events, discover how users are interacting with your app, track purchases, and monitor app activity.

  - **View metrics at-a-glance** - The {{site.data.keyword.mobileanalytics_short}} console offers ready-made charts, without the need to write queries.